Dr. Chadi Murr

 1- Z Plasty Revision:

 During this procedure, I will remove the scar tissue and then make new incisions on both sides of the scar, in a zigzag pattern, to create small triangular skin flaps.
-These triangles are repositioned to cover the affected area and then the incisions closed with thin stitches.
-This procedure is mostly common in patients who suffer from impaired movements due to a contracture scar.
-It allows them to restore a more natural skin appearance and normal movement.

 2- Skin Graft Revision: